sf-wdi-34/schedule/hw/week-04.md

 Our main goal over winter break is for you to keep a handle on the "immersive" nature of this course.
 Don't allow yourself to leave the course material untouched for many days in a row!
 There are 12 days between our last day of class in December and restarting in January.
 It would be good to work on *something* related to the course on 8 of the 12 days of our break for at least 2 hours.
 You can spend this work time on your project work, review, or independent work that you've chosen for the break.

 1. Plan out how coding fits into your daily schedule over the next 12 days.
 Plan out the work that you're hoping to accomplish.
-Pick TWO specific, measurable, achievable goals to complete during our time off.
+Outside of your project pick TWO specific, measurable, achievable goals to complete during our time off.

 1. Add your instructors to your Trello board: @coryfauver and @briannaveenstra.